As 'buy now, pay later' plans grow, so do delinquencies

 Given those features, consumer advocates and financial advisors initially had seen buy now, pay later plans as a potentially healthier form of consumer debt if used correctly.
 The biggest concern had been late fees, which could act as a hefty finance charge on a small purchase if a borrower is late on a payment.
 The fees can run as high as $34, plus interest.
 But now as delinquencies are rising, and companies are being more aggressive in marketing their products, advocates see a need for additional regulation.

-The industry is posting growth rates not typically found in financial services.
-Klarna’s customers bought $41 billion worth of product on its service globally in the first six months of the year. up 21% from a year ago.
-PayPal's revenue from its buy now, pay later services more than tripled in the second quarter to $4.9 billion.
+The industry is growing rapidly, according to a report released Thursday by the Consumer Financial Protection Bureau.
+Americans took out roughly $24.2 billion in loans on buy now, pay later programs in 2021, up from only $2 billion in 2019.
+That industry-wide figure is only expected to jump even more.
+Klarna’s customers bought $41 billion worth of product on its service globally in the first six months of the year, up 21% from a year ago.
+At PayPal, revenue from its buy now, pay later services more than tripled in the second quarter to $4.9 billion.

 Jasmine Francis, 29, a technology analyst based in Charlotte, North Carolina, said she first used a buy now, pay later service in 2018 to buy clothes from fast-fashion brand Forever21.